Classic Red / Match

 The best options here are balanced rather than overly warm.
 A muted brown or red-brown can make red lipstick feel less stark without pushing it too far orange.

-Berry and plum shades can work surprisingly well with red lipstick.
-They add richness without clashing and often create a more blended, dimensional result than a strict red liner.
+Berry and plum shades add richness without clashing and often create a more blended, dimensional result.

 This is a good option if you want something deeper and moodier than red, but not as softened as brown.